 All students are required to meet the published athletic graduation requirement each year.
 Students can earn athletic credit in team sports, intramural sports, physical education classes, mainstage productions, select CA dance classes, community service, and in approved external programming in those sports not currently offered at the school.

 Team and intramural sports, as well as physical education classes, meet during weekday afternoons.
 Since participation in athletics is a graduation requirement, athletic commitments take precedence over noncredit extracurricular activities.
 Athletic game and class schedules are posted electronically at the beginning of each season and then updated as changes occur during the season; all students are responsible for knowing the schedule of their athletic commitment.
-Students who have a significant unavoidable conflict (e.g., a family wedding) should inform their coach as soon as the conflict is known and should submit an excused-absence slip to the acting director of student life.
+Students who have a significant unavoidable conflict (e.g., a family wedding) should inform their coach as soon as the conflict is known and should submit an excused-absence slip to the dean of students.
 Whenever possible, appointments (dentist, doctor, etc.) should be scheduled outside of scheduled game and practice times.
 More information about the athletic attendance and participation policy is available in the department Code of Conduct.

 Students who are ill must see a member of the Health Center staff to be excused from practice or class.
 A student who is excused from afternoon athletics due to illness is not permitted to participate in any other activities that day.
-A student must be in attendance for at least half the school day in order to participate in athletics unless excused by the assistant head/academic dean or the acting director of student life.
+A student must be in attendance for at least half the school day in order to participate in athletics unless excused by the assistant head/academic dean or the dean of students.
 A student who has an injury should see the head athletic trainer, who will assess the injury and determine what should be done so activity can resume in a timely manner.
 The athletic training room is located on the lower level of the Student Health and Athletic Center (SHAC).